 Canada Express Entry Draw: 421 Invitations Issued in Targeted PNP Round

 In the most recent draw, a formal Draw #343, Immigration, Refugees and Citizenship Canada (IRCC) issued Invitations to Apply (ITAs) for permanent residence to 421 candidates.
-The candidates would have had at least a Comprehensive Ranking System (CRS) score of 727.
+The candidates would have had a Comprehensive Ranking System (CRS) score of at least 727.

-The Express Entry System: Canada’s Skilled Immigration Driver
+The Express Entry System: Skilled Immigration Driver

 Federal Skilled Worker Program (FSWP)